okgrow/accounts-ui-react/README.md

 ### Visible

-Show the login form by default using the `visible` prop.
+The login form is hidden by default with a dropdown behavior.
+If you want to show the dropdown by default, use the `visible` prop.

 `<LoginButtons visible />`